Writing QIP Components In Zig

 Minimal Content Component #

 This component accepts UTF-8 text and returns it unchanged.
-It is intentionally boring: the shape is the important part.
+The example is simple so the ABI shape is visible.

 const INPUT_CAP: usize = 64 * 1024;